≡ Menu

 2. Consider your health and lifestyle: Your age, health, and lifestyle can impact your life insurance premiums.
 Be prepared to answer questions about these factors when applying for coverage.

-4. Choose the right type of coverage: There are two primary types of life insurance: term and permanent.
-Consider your personal situation when choosing the right type of coverage.
+4. Choose the correct type of coverage: There are two primary types of life insurance: term and permanent.
+Consider your situation when choosing the right kind of coverage.

-5. Consider additional riders: You may want to add disability income riders or accelerated death benefits to your policy to provide additional protection.
+5. Consider additional riders: To provide extra protection, you may want to add disability income riders or accelerated death benefits to your policy.

 By following these tips, you can find the right life insurance policy to meet your individual needs and help protect your loved ones financially.